Reinforcement learning for adaptive interior point methods in convex quadratic programming: Solving convex QPs

-While parameters $\nu$ and $\varepsilon$ should become sufficiently small, there is no clear way to choose the weights $\delta$; in fact, convergence is guaranteed even if they are kept constant.
-This motivated us to experiment with machine learning techniques to discover a ``good'' policy for updating $\delta^k$.
-Our approach is to define the update rule as
+Although convergence guarantees are retained under minimal assumptions, the practical behavior and performance of Algorithm~\ref{alg:rpdip} depend on the sequences of hyperparameters $\{\delta^k\}$, $\{\nu_k\}$ and $\{\varepsilon_k\}$.
+While parameters $\nu$ and $\varepsilon$ should become sufficiently small (relative to a user-specified tolerance), there is no clear way to choose the weights $\delta$; in fact, convergence is guaranteed even if they are kept constant.